TatuLund/vaadin-create23/docs/Storefront.PRD.md

 - Deactivation of the last active `ADMIN` is prevented (and the `active` field is disabled in the UI when applicable).
 - UI unit tests cover:
   - Deactivation toggle exists,
+  - Active checkbox is enabled when editing other users and disabled when editing your own account,
   - Login denied for inactive user,
-  - Deputy field shown/required when needed and action completes.
+  - Deputy field shown/required when needed (both for deactivation and role-change away from `USER`/`ADMIN`) and action completes.

 ---